Androgenetic hair loss in men

 Things to remember

-• In men, hair loss problems of androgenetic origin represent 97% of cases.
+• In men, hair loss of androgenetic origin represent 97% of cases.

 • The earlier it starts, the more severe it is likely to be.